CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/MessageTypes.rst

      from the test implementation as :term:`xs:string`.

 .. code-block:: xml
-   :caption: Example of a notification with the results of a technical check
+   :caption: Example of a message with the results of a technical check

    <?xml version="1.0" encoding="UTF-8"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"